Resources for CASA of the Pines Volunteers

 Continuing education links

 The Texas CASA Learning Center is a great resource for CASA Advocates to get great information, continuing education opportunities, and much more.
-Click on the link above to began your journey of knowledge.
+Click on the image below to access.

 This Child Welfare Information Gateway site has a lot of podcasts that you can use for continuing education.
 This one is about helping foster children that are expectant teens.
 You can listen to these on Spotify and other sources.